line/line-bot-sdk-php/examples/KitchenSink/README.md

 line-bot-sample
 ==

 A full-stack LINE Messaging API sample implementation.
-This sample will show you practical usage of LINE Messaging API.
+This sample shows you a practical use of the LINE Messaging API.

-This project is using [Slim framework](http://www.slimframework.com/).
+This project uses the [Slim framework](http://www.slimframework.com/).

-Getting Started
+Getting started
 --

 ```